Micrified/Arethusa/README.md

 # Arethusa
 A festal block cipher with chaining.
-Loving named after the infamous axis cipher in Neal Stephenson's Cryptnomicon.
+Lovingly named after the infamous axis cipher in Neal Stephenson's Cryptnomicon.